-If someone is stalking you, you can file a request in the Civil Division for an order to have them stop.
+If someone is stalking you or your minor child (under the age of 16), you can file a request in the Civil Division for an order to have them stop.
 You can get such an order in the civil division only if the other person is not a family member or someone you have ever lived with or dated.
 For family members, people you have lived with, or people you have dated, you must file a request in the Family Division.

 To ask for a no stalking order, you have to fill out some forms.
 One is called a complaint, and another is called an affidavit.

 The affidavit is an explanation of what has happened that makes you feel you need a court order.
 You have to swear that you are telling the truth when you sign it.
 After you fill out these forms, a judge will read them and decide whether your situation meets the requirements for a temporary emergency order.

 If the judge does not issue an emergency order: